 I have been a high school math teacher for the past 6 years, while tutoring on and off since 2006.
 During this time, I have taught Algebra 1 to Statistics to pre-calculus/trigonometry, including ACT math prep.
 I have had great success with all of my students including students with learning disabilities.

-Univeristy of Colorado at Boulder - BA, Mathematics
+Undergraduate Degree: Univeristy of Colorado at Boulder - Bachelor in Arts, Mathematics

-University of Colorado at Boulder - MA, Curriculum and instruction in mathematics
+Graduate Degree: University of Colorado Boulder - Master of Arts, Curriculum and instruction in mathematics

 What is your teaching philosophy?